Author’s Note: No scientific evidence or cold hard statistics here folks, just an answer based on my experience.

 - I wandered aimlessly without desire or motivation.
-I sat on the couch or laid in bed on weekends to “store up” enough energy to drag my sorry behind into work the next week.
+I sat on the couch or laid in bed on weekends to “store up” energy to drag my sorry behind into work the next week.

-- There was a fair amount of paperwork I had to do in order to get everything transferred into my name and get debts paid off or reduced so I could handle the monthly bills.
+- Ther was a fair amount of paperwork I had to do in order to get everything transferred into my name and get debts paid off or reduced so I could handle the monthly bills.

-- My mind became clouded with grief from losing my job.
+- My Mind became clouded with grief from losing my job.

 - My mind was still somewhat foggy from losing Joe.

-- Had another 12 months to deal with the fact that odds were against my making it to the second anniversary.
+- Had another 12 months to deal with the fact odds were against my making it to the second anniversary.